MirrorNetworking/Mirror/README.md

 * **[Security Policy](https://github.com/MirrorNetworking/Mirror/blob/master/SECURITY.md)**
 * **Vulnerability Management Policy**.pdf

+Please reach out if you decide to use Mirror.

-Please notify us about your Mirror projects.
-We are excited to see what you built, and happy to help if needed!
+We are excited to hear about your project, and happy to help if needed!

 ---
 # Incident Response & Bug Bounty